openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 [   0.017]    INFO main.main: finished
 ```

 Retrieve metrics data from both hosts using whatever mechanism makes the most sense for your environment.
-In this example, I'm using fablab:
+In this example, I'm using `fablab` to easily pull down the entire metrics tree from both hosts with a single command:

 ```
 $ fablab exec logs